blobfile/blobfile/README.md

 * An "implicit" directory would be if the file "a/b" exists, then we would say that the directory "a" exists.
 If you delete "a/b", then that directory no longer exists because no file exists with the prefix "a/".
 * An "explicit" directory would be if the file "a/" exists.
 All other files with the prefix "a/" could be deleted, and the directory "a" would still exist because of this dummy file. -->

-To make local behavior consistent with the remote storage systems, local directories will be created automatically when opening a file in write mode.
+To make local behavior consistent with the remote storage systems, missing local directories will be created automatically when opening a file in write mode.

 ### Local